And, Towards Happy Alleys

 And, Towards Happy Alleys is a 2023 Indian documentary film by Sreemoyee Singh.
 Shot in the form of a travel diary, it contains conversations with Iranian filmmakers, actors, scholars, and activists.
 The film premiered at 73rd Berlin International Film Festival.
-It also got selection at the 2nd Eikhoigi Imphal International Film Festival 2025 under the International Competition: Non-Fiction section.
+It also got selected at the 2nd Eikhoigi Imphal International Film Festival 2025 under the International Competition: Non-Fiction section.

 The documentary was shot over a course of seven years.
 It features Iranian director Jafar Panahi as well as two sisters; Aida Mohammadkhani and Mina Mohammadkhani, who appeared as child actors in Panahi's films The White Balloon (1995) and The Mirror (1997), respectively.
 Other personalities featured in the film include Iranian filmmaker Mohammad Shirvani as well as human rights activist Nasrin Sotoudeh.

 Reception

-Santanu Das of Hindustan Times wrote, "Singh's documentation is as much a love letter to Iranian Cinema as it is a reminder of the importance of activism, culminating into a profound denouement with Farrokhza's verses.
+Santanu Das of Hindustan Times wrote, "Singh's documentation is as much a love letter to Iranian Cinema as it is a reminder of the importance of activism, culminating into a profound denouement with Farrokhzad's verses.
 It gently illuminates the mind."
 Saibal Chatterjee of NDTV wrote, "Its strength stems from the way it sees and recognises light in - and at the end of - a tunnel of darkness."